AlfredLop/sinch_assesment/README.md

 2. install transfomations/requirements.txt file
 3. cd into transfomations/dbt/sinch
 4. run dbt deps (install packages)
-5. run dbt build (this will run models and tests)
+5. run dbt build --profiles-dir profiles\  (this will run models and tests)

 ## Documentation
 Documentation is generated in dbt automatically based on the schema yml files.